markudevelop/meteor-helpers-everywhere/README.md

 ## Meteor.helpers(helperName, template) - Client only
 helperName: string

-template: template instance object or a template name string.
+template (optional): template instance object or a template name string.

 returns: helper function, so you can use .call(), .apply(), .bind() as you need it.